cloudeight/style-guidelines/css/README.md

 .notice {
     background-color: $notice-background-color:
+    border: $notice-border-width
+            $notice-border-style
-    border: 0 $notice-border-style $notice-border-color;
+            $notice-border-color;
-    border-bottom-width: $notice-border-bottom-width;
-    border-left-width: $notice-border-left-width;
-    border-right-width: $notice-border-right-width;
-    border-right-width: $notice-border-top-width;
     color: $notice-font-color;
 }
 ```

 ### Inline
-Inline comments should be used after things such as a CSS property value declarations, they should be short and concise and should:
+Inline comments are short and concise and should:

 - Start on the same line as the subject matter
 - Start with two (2) forward slashes